Introduction: buying stocks for beginners

 - Good-till-canceled orders (GTC) stay in effect until the client cancels them or the order expires, which can take anywhere from 60 to 120 days.

-Use a Stop Loss
+Use a Stop-loss order

 The stock market is characterized by a high degree of volatility.
 For this reason, a beginner needs to learn how to avoid a heavy loss.
-You must establish a stop-loss price while completing a transaction in order to minimize your losses.
+You must establish a stop-loss order price while completing a transaction in order to minimize your losses.
 Since a failure to put a stop loss in place might result in a significant loss of capital.

 Automated investment management is available through Robo-advisory services, an automated investment adviser.